 Scheme Managers visit various sites across all our regions to carry out regular Health & Safety checks, cleaning and small repairs where applicable.

 Our Scheme Managers complete an inspection log for each site when they visit and take responsibility for ensuring that any issues are followed up and repairs completed quickly and effectively.
-A sample of these checks are here.

 On the sites where we do not have a Scheme Manager service our Estate Officers will carry out Estate Inspections and take responsibility for ensuring that issues are followed up and repairs completed quickly and effectively.
 These sites will be inspected at least annually.
 We have identified Estates where there are a high number of vulnerable tenants or specific issues and will visit these more often throughout the year.